 Visually impaired visitors to CWGC’s Tyne Cot Cemetery in Belgium will now be able to join specially designed tours that will help them make the most of their visit.

-The tours themselves have also been updated to include other sensory experiences to go alongside the descriptions of the site and stories of those commemorated there.
+The guided tours themselves have also been updated to include other sensory experiences to go alongside the descriptions of the site and stories of those commemorated there.
 For example, visitors will be encouraged to feel the carvings and inscriptions on our headstones, as well as the names inscribed on the memorial.

 These new tours will start in Belgium on Open Monuments Day, 18 September, but will continue to be available to visitors after the Heritage Open Days have finished.